Krezip: Nothing Less (2000–2001)

 The band soon received numerous offers from record companies.
 In 2000, they signed with Warner Music and recorded their first album, Nothing Less, with the producer Oscar Holleman.
 Their first single, "Won't Cry", did little to advance their career.
 The band gained more exposure after a show at the Dutch Pinkpop festival, with the ballad "I Would Stay" being received exceptionally well.
 The song was released as their second single, with a video compiled from footage of the Pinkpop show.
-"I Would Stay" reached #2 in the Top 40 of the Netherlands.
+"I Would Stay" reached number one on the Dutch Top 40.

 Nothing Less entered the charts at #26 in the Netherlands and climbed to #1, going 3× platinum.
 Despite this, the two other singles from the album, "All Unsaid" and "Everything and More", failed to chart.
 Among others, Krezip received a 2001 Edison Award, the Dutch equivalent of the Grammy Awards.

 The band toured continuously on the album, though towards the end of the tour, problems began to arise.
 Govaert began to lose her voice, while Kuijsters experienced severe pains in her hand that stopped her from playing shows without painkillers.
 After the tour, Govaert needed an operation on her vocal cords, while Kuijsters was diagnosed as simply not being "made" to play guitar.